The Apprentice Actor Training Program

 Apprentices are also asked to perform technical theater and administrative office assignments throughout the production build and performance run, on an as needed basis under the supervision of GRSF’s professional staff.

-Tuition for the 2014 Apprentice Actor Training Program is $1200, which includes housing for the summer.
+Tuition for the 2015 Apprentice Actor Training Program is $1500, which includes housing for the summer.
 Scholarships and some financial aid is available.
-Rehearsals in 2014 begin Tuesday, May 13th.
-The professional company productions of Hamlet and The Merry Wives of Windsor open on June 27th and 28th followed by Rosencrantz and Guildenstern are Dead on July 5th.
-All three run in repertory through Sunday, August 3rd.
-The Intern/Apprentice Project, Troilus and Cressida directed by Rick Barbour, opens July 23rd and runs until July 31st in rep with the other productions.
-Apprentices participate in strike and are finished on Wednesday, August 6th.
+Rehearsals in 2015 begin Tuesday, May 12th.
+The professional company productions of Much Ado About Nothing and Tennessee William’s The Glass Menagerie open on June 26th and 27th followed by Romeo and Juliet on July 3rd.
+All three run in repertory through Sunday, August 2nd.
+The Intern/Apprentice Project opens July 22nd and runs until July 30th in rep with the other productions.
+Apprentices participate in strike and are finished on Wednesday, August 5th.

 Auditions are held at sites around the country as well as on video.
 For the audition, please prepare 2 monologues each under 2 minutes in length.
 At least one and preferably both should be Shakespeare and preferably in verse.

-The company is cast for 2014.
-Please check back in the fall to audition for 2015.
-Here are a few of the places we held auditions in 2013/14:
+Here are a few of the places we held auditions in 2014/15:

 - Video audition – Audition live from where ever you are via Skype, Facetime or Google Hangout.